North Shore Oahu Hawaii, USA Travel Guide

 Calmer, sheltered bay near Turtle Bay Resort, suitable for swimming and Stand-up paddleboarding.

-A botanical garden and historical site with a paved path to Waimea Falls (swimming allowed when conditions permit).
+A botanical park and historical site with a paved path to Waimea Falls (swimming allowed when conditions permit).

 Popular for stand-up paddleboarding and kayaking, leading to Haleiwa Harbor.

-Green sea turtles (Honu) on beaches (Laniakea Beach).
+Green marine turtles (Honu) on beaches (Laniakea Beach).
 Hawaiian Monk Seals also sighted.
 Maintain distance.

 Westernmost tip of Oahu.
 Remote, rugged coastal area with sacred significance.
 Offers challenging hiking and views.

-Relatively easy to moderate hike to old WWII pillboxes.
-Panoramic views of the North Shore coastline and surf breaks.
+Relatively from easy to intermediate hike to old WWII pillboxes.
+Panoramic views in the North Shore coastline and surf breaks.

 Challenging, steep hike with ropes.
 Views of Kahana Bay.
 Use extreme caution in wet conditions.